 Our Mission – Green, But Practical

-Greenpower’s mission has been to use our expertise and experience to find:
+Greenpower’s mission has been to use our expertise and experience to:

-- environmentally desirable uses for the earth’s abundant petrified vegetable matter, i.e. coal, and
+- find environmentally desirable uses for the earth’s abundant petrified vegetable matter, i.e. coal, and

-- ways (other than burning coal) to create and convey its needed energy to today’s world.
+- find ways to convey energy in today’s changing world.

 Our search for coal uses (other than power generation) has already lead us, via harmlessly liquifying it, to a cheap, simple way to use that decayed vegetable matter to dramatically spur the growth of new plants and thus increase world food production without increasing the energy or space used in the process.
 We expect our search will also lead us to subdividing the liquid into many valuable platform chemicals, useful to the modern world.